-When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz operating bandwidth, either in conjunction with a channel switch or alone, the Secondary Channel Offset Element and the Wide Bandwidth Channel Switch Element shall be present in the same frame as the Channel Switch Announcement element or Extended channel Switch Announcement element.
-When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz by using the Extended Channel Switch Announcement element , , the value of the New Operating Class field identifies the primary 40 MHz channel .
+When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz operating bandwidth using the Channel Switch Announcement frame, then both the Secondary Channel Offset element and the Wide Bandwidth Channel Switch element shall be present in the frame.
+When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz operating bandwidth using the Channel Switch Announcement element or Extended Channel Switch Announcement element, then a Wide Bandwidth Channel Switch element subelement shall be present in the Channel Switch Wrapper element in the same frame as the Channel Switch Announcement element or Extended Channel Switch Announcement element respectively.
+When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz operating bandwidth using the Extended Channel Switch Announcement frame, then the Wide Bandwidth Channel Switch element shall be present in the frame.

+When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz BSS operating channel bandwidth by using the Extended Channel Switch Announcement element or Extended Channel Switch Announcement frame, then a), the value of the New Operating Class field identifies the primary 40 MHz channel and b) Operating Triplet fields within the New Country subelement or element respectively shall indicate all the operating class(es) for the switched BSS.